hashintel/hash/packages/engine/README.md

 If one of the environment variables shown in the help page is passed, it will overwrite the default values.
 Parameters take precedence over environment variables.

 ### Run a simulation

+> **IMPORTANT**: if your simulation includes any Python behaviors, then you will need to ensure that the Python virtual environment is activated (it _may_ be possible to use the system default Python interpreter if it has all the necessary dependencies installed, however, we do not recommend this) when running the Engine.
+The easiest way to do this is by running (from the same directory as this README file)
+> ```
+> . lib/execution/src/runner/python/runner_venv/bin/activate
+> ```

 > **Warning** - Rust runners are currently not supported.
 Within your simulation project, you should only see `.js` files within dependencies (for example, dependencies/@hash/age/src/behaviors/age.js).
 Files ending in `.rs` will be ignored and the run will possibly fail in unclear ways.
 >